Fall Risk Wristbands: A Clear and Practical Guide to Patient Safety

 Communicate With the Patient and Family

-Families should also be informed so they can assist in keeping the patient safe, especially during visits or when transporting them.
+They should also inform families so that they can help in ensuring that the patient is safe, particularly when taking them out or when transporting them.

 Train Every Staff Member

-Fall prevention is everyone’s job.
-Nurses, aides, therapists, porters, housekeepers, and even maintenance staff should be trained to recognize fall risk bands and act accordingly.
+It is the duty of everybody to prevent falls.
+Nurses, aides, therapists, porters, housekeepers and even maintenance personnel should be trained to identify fall risk bands and to act on the same.

 Reassess the Risk Often

 Patient conditions change.
-What’s true at admission may not be true two weeks later.
-Make sure fall risk is reassessed regularly and that wristbands are removed when no longer needed to avoid confusion or unnecessary alarm.
+Maybe what is true during admission will not be true after two weeks.
+Ensure that the fall risk is frequently re-evaluated and that the wristbands are also removed when not required anymore to prevent confusion and unneeded alarm.

 Comparing Different Wristband Options